morrowind-modding/tes3cs-manual/content/gameplay/scripting/functions/script-running.md

 If ( ScriptRunning, MessageTest == 1 )

-This function returns 1 if the script you ask for is currently running.
-This is mainly used for global scripts that are written to run the more complex quests.
+This function returns 1 if the [[gameplay/scripting/index|script]] you ask for is currently running.
+This is mainly used for [[global-scripts|global scripts]] that are written to run the more complex quests.

 ## See also:
 [[script-running|ScriptRunning]], ScriptName